andymasteroffish/mag_2026_flip_out_launcher/README.md

 Open up files_to_install and instal them.
 You might not need them but then again you might!
 What's the harm?

-This setup requires AutoHotkey 1 (not AutoHotkey 2, which is the first download on their site).
-I have included an installer here that should work.
+This setup requires [AutoHotkey 1](https://www.autohotkey.com/) (not AutoHotkey 2, which is the first download on their site).
+I have included an installer for AutoHotkey 1.1.37 which I have confirmed works.

+I also included an installer for Notepad++.
+You need some type of simple text editor and god help you if you're using Notepad.

 # Games